By the end of this lab, you will be able to:

 Transfer saved work

 Now that you've created your web page, you have to make it available to others.
 Log in to Arizona.
-Once you are logged in you need to make a new directory.
-Recall that you use the mkdir command to do this.
-The new directory must be called public_html (note the underscore between public and html).

 At the end of most labs, you will be asked to send your results to firstname.lastname@example.org by email.
 Be sure to include everything we asked for.
 If you have comments or suggestions, we'd be happy to get those as well.